Defeating Misclassification Attacks Against Transfer Learning: Related Work

-As a general defence philosophy, ensemble models have been exploited in~\cite{Bagnall17,Kariyappa19,Liu19}.
+As a general defence philosophy, ensemble models have been exploited in~\cite{Bagnall17,Kariyappa19,Liu19,PangXDCZ19}.
 However, they can hardly address the attacks in transfer learning scenarios.
 Bagnall's defence~\cite{Bagnall17} losses accuracy in the sophisticated models which are the common targets for transfer learning.
-Others~\cite{Kariyappa19,Liu19} retrain the entire network for each ensemble models, which is not effective with limited data and computation cost.
-Our design employs customized approaches in the transfer learning system, which overcomes the limitations of the above methods.
+Others~\cite{Kariyappa19,Liu19,PangXDCZ19} retrain and update the entire network for each ensemble model based on different strategies ,such as adaptive diversity promoting training (ADP).
+However, they are less effective in transfer learning scenarios where the developer only has limited data and computation resources.
+Our design employs customised approaches in the transfer learning system, which overcomes the limitations of the above methods.
 A recent study~\cite{He17} observes that assembling several weak defences is not sufficient to develop a strong defence.
 We note that their results are different from our scenarios and not applicable to our design.
 In our design, it is the distilled differentiator which reduces the attack transferability.
 Each of our differentiators is considerably effective against the corresponding attacks, and this defence for the specific attacks between two classes is extended to all possible attacks by using the ensemble structure.
 In other words, we effectuate the strong defence of the differentiators rather than combining weak defence by ensemble methods.